ryandawsonuk/crdtester/README.md

 # CRD Tester

 This is a general-purpose tool for testing the use of a CRD.
 It checks for a CRD and then deploys a custom resource of that type and deletes it.
+If it hits an issue (e.g. due to a faulty resource file) then it reports failure.

-It is parameterised to allow for different CRDs and can delegate to shell actions to allow for deployment methods (by default it uses fabric8 kubernetes client).
+The tool is parameterised to allow for different CRDs.
+By default it uses fabric8 kubernetes client but it can be set to delegate the deploy and delete to shell actions to allow for other deployment methods (e.g. kubectl/helm).

 ## Pre-requisites

 Maven should be installed.

-A cluster with a CRD installed should be available.
+A cluster with a CRD installed should be accessible ([kube config file can be used](https://github.com/fabric8io/kubernetes-client/blob/master/README.md#configuring-the-client)).

 # How to Run with Default Configuration

-To use the default configuration install the CRD from the initial steps in https://github.com/SeldonIO/seldon-core/blob/master/notebooks/helm_examples.ipynb
+To use the default configuration install the CRD from the initial steps in [this guide](https://github.com/SeldonIO/seldon-core/blob/master/notebooks/helm_examples.ipynb)

 Then run with `mvn spring-boot:run`